fedorTurchenko18/dsc-515/README.md

      - The server then aggregates the model updates to get a new version of the global model (step 4)
 - After the aggregation step (step 4), we have a model that has been trained on all the data of all participating client nodes, but only for a little while
 - We then have to repeat this training process over and over again to eventually arrive at a fully trained model that performs well across the data of all client nodes

+## Flower Frameweork
+Flower provides the infrastructure to do exactly that in an easy, scalable, and secure way.
+In short, Flower presents a unified approach to federated learning, analytics, and evaluation.
+It allows the user to federate any workload, any ML framework, and any programming language.